 The Story Within

-Myth and Fairy Tale
+Myth and Fairy Tale in Therapy

-- Offering a unique and creative process for transformation
+- Unique and creative process for transformation

-- Step–by- step guide through a creative arts therapies approach
+- Step–by- step guide

 - Tools for discovering Creative DNA and Perception Preferences